 Pricing

 Patreon is free to use until you start charging a subscription fee.
 Once paid subscriptions are enabled, Patreon charges between 5%-12% based on which subscription plan you choose.
-There’s also a payment processing fee of 2.9% + $0.30 for donations over $3, and 5% + $0.10 for donations of $3 or less.
+There’s also a payment processing fee of 2.9% + $0.30 for payments over $3, and 5% + $0.10 for payments of $3 or less.

 There’s a payout fee applied when funds are transferred into a creator’s bank account.
 These fees are not listed in Patreon’s account dashboard, and will change according to where you live and how you receive your funds.